yegor256/blog/_posts/2014/dec/2014-12-18-independent-technical-reviews.md

 is wrong and needs to be fixed.
 So your questions should sound like, "What problems do you think we should fix first?"
-Some reviewers will try to please you with positive comments, but ignore that flattery and bring them back to the main goal&mdash;bugs.
+Some reviewers will try to please you with positive comments, but ignore that flattery and bring them back to the main goal---bugs.
 The payment schedule explained above should help.

 **Regularly Change Reviewers**.
 Try not to use the same reviewer more than once on the same project (I mean the